Not All PRP is the Same!

 What makes a PRP injection with Regenexx superior?

 Regenexx-SCP (Super Concentrated Platelets) is the best form of PRP for any targeted treatments.
-This form of PRP is different from other forms of PRP because of the substantial amount of work that is put into separating the beneficial platelets from other blood products which can lead to a much higher platelet concentration that is often 20 to 40 times more than normal bedside PRP kits.
-Unlike the typical bedside PRP concentrations, the higher concentrations of PRP obtained from the Regenexx SCP technique would prompt the release of more growth factors that will result in a more robust response to the injection.
-The process also does a better job at filtering out unwanted contaminants which can ultimately decrease the desired effect of the injection.
+This form of PRP is different from other forms of PRP because of the substantial amount of work that is put into separating the beneficial platelets from other blood products which can lead to a much higher platelet concentration that is often 20 to 40 times normal whole blood platelet concentrations.
+Unlike the typical bedside PRP concentrations which are usually 3 to 5 times that of normal whole blood platelet concentrations, these higher concentrations of PRP obtained from the Regenexx SCP technique would prompt the release of more growth factors that will result in a more robust response to the injection.
+The processing also does a better job at filtering out unwanted contaminants which can ultimately decrease the desired effect of the injection.

 How do Regenexx-affiliated and trained providers process PRP differently?